 Head over to ELR’s calculator.
 Start by filling in the milliliters, nicotine (in mg) and base liquid ratio of the final product you’re shooting for, and the strength and ratio of the nicotine you have in hand.
 For this example, I am going for 50 mL, 60VG, and 6 mg nicotine, and I am using a 36 mg 100% PG nicotine base.
 Then add the percentages of the flavors you will be using—note that if you are using an existing ELR recipe you can skip the last part by pressing on the blue wrench icon and clicking on “Adapt this”.

-The amounts of the ingredients you’ll need to mix it will appear in the bottom of the page.
-These appear in three columns: mL, Grams and %.
+The amounts of the ingredients you’ll need to mix will appear at the bottom of the page.
+These appear in three columns: mL, Grams, and %.
 Under that, you can see the “stats” of your juice.

 Now that you have all the numbers, you can put your gloves on and start mixing!